-China defends South China Sea ‘floating barrier’; Manila wants it removed

-China defends South China Sea ‘floating barrier’ as Manila eyes its removal
+Philippines removes South China Sea ‘floating barrier’ installed by China

-Beijing says its coastguard took necessary measures in accordance with law to drive away a Philippine vessel.
+Manila says President Marcos issued the order in defiance of Beijing’s position that the disputed area belongs to China.

-China’s Ministry of Foreign Affairs has defended the installation of a “floating barrier” in a disputed area in the South China Sea, saying its coastguard took necessary measures in accordance with the law to drive away a Philippine vessel.
+The Philippine coastguard has removed a “floating barrier” installed by China in a disputed area in the South China Sea, calling it a “decisive action” in “upholding international law”.

-Spokesperson Wang Wenbin made the comments on Monday after the Philippines said the buoys near the Scarborough Shoal prevented Filipinos from fishing in the area.
-Wang did not specify which law he was citing to justify the installation of the barrier.
+Authorities carried out “a special operation” that was “in compliance” with the instructions given by President Ferdinand Marcos Jr, Philippine coastguard spokesperson Jay Tarriela posted on X, formerly Twitter, on Monday evening.

 Keep readinglist of 4 items